Ski: Nordic

+Poles

+Ski poles are commonly used in tandem with skis in a variety of types of skiing.
+They typically give additional maneuverability and support turning, walking, and getting up after falling.

-Ski Maintenance
+Ski maintenance

 Ski maintenance encompasses four facets: binding adjustments, waxing, edge shaping, and base repair.

 Binding adjustment: Safety-release ski bindings require adjustment to fit the weight and height of the skier.
 Annual maintenance assures that settings continue to be correct.
 For rental skis, such an adjustment is required for each change of customers.

 Waxing: Most ski wax minimizes gliding friction on snow.
 "Grip wax" promotes grip on snow for cross-country skis.
 Wax may be applied in three ways, melting on, rubbing on and as a paste.